Sources

 Corpus expansion

 New classical texts are added carefully.
-Each candidate text goes through OCR quality checks, cleanup, manual sample review against the printed source, and a grounding-quality test before being released into the live retrieval index.
+Each candidate text goes through translation and OCR quality checks, cleanup, manual sample review against the printed source, and a grounding-quality test before being released into the live retrieval index.
 We prefer fewer, well-indexed texts over a bloated corpus with poor passage quality.